“Out of the arms of defeat Mike Farris has done a victory lap...He takes people who are hurting,

 Whether rearranging songs of centuries past or infusing new lyrical life to half-songs, it becomes clear that Mike's vocal gift is simply the surface of a very deep well.
 Full-tilt originals include "Real Fine Day," a poetic account of the birth of Christian Blue Sky Farris that features some killer Kenny Vaughn guitar hooks-"easily one of the top three days of my life, that day," Mike says, and "Power of Love," an unforgettable, high-energy soul groove and already an audience favorite.

-Shine For All the People bears witness to the determination of putting one foot in front of the other and to the power of music to get you there.
+Shine For All the People, the 2015 Grammy Award winner for Best Roots Gospel album, bears witness to the determination of putting one foot in front of the other and to the power of music to get you there.
 "I've discovered that falling is a divine thing," Mike adds.
 "It's part and parcel of being human.
 The important thing is to keep the faith and keep moving on and on.
 Daring to be courageous enough to share our deepest burdens with each other is the greatest gift we can give."

 Mike Farris Contacts